 - Serve the vermouth with ice, an orange slice, and an olive.

-The charm of vermouth is its informality.
-You don't need elaborate dishes or complicated arrangements.
+The beauty of vermouth is its informality.
+You don't need elaborate dishes or complicated setups.
 Open cans on the table, good bread, and good vermouth are all you need.

 Related Products from Bacalalo